-- 1. What is your personal viewpoint on causality of deviant behaviour? - 2.
+- 1. What is your personal viewpoint on causality of clients who present negative behaviour? - 2.
 Name three ways this viewpoint affects your professional work. - 3.
 How would you define normality? - 4.
 Give two reasons why Human Services workers need to understand the ecological life matrix and its effects on clients. - 5.
 Name three ways that Human Services workers differ from psychologists. - 6.
 Name three ways they similar. - 7.
 Give two examples of how organic conditions could be relevant to human service workers - 8.
-What course of treatment should be used for clients who are deviant?
+What course of treatment should be used for clients who are in a state of crisis?